 What does your favorite coffee taste like?
 Would you consider it bold or delicate, acidic or smooth?
 Is your coffee heavily fruited, with distinct mango and tamarind scents?
 Spicy with a honey-dipped fruit character, fresh ginger, and clove?
-Spiced apricot tea and peach preserves finishing with a spicy cinnamon note?
+Spiced apricot tea and peach preserve finishing with a spicy cinnamon note?
 Wow, where do they come up with that stuff?
 It’s all in the “Coffee Cupping” process, and quite a lengthy and interesting process it is.

-First let me say a little bit about our taste buds.
+First, let me say a little bit about our taste buds.
 Do you taste the same thing as I do if we are both enjoying a meal, or maybe a grapefruit?
 The scientists tell us no. Not only do the density and responsiveness of taste buds vary from person to person, but it depends on our genes as to the intensity that we can taste bitterness.
 On average one in four people have both recessive genes and therefore “respond to all types of bitterness less intensely” and this is “a general indicator of their overall taste capacity.”
 And as we all know, bitterness is usually an important factor in determining if a coffee is poor.

 Coffee Cupping at Stumptown